Originally posted on CityStink

 By Al Gray

-The author, Al M. Gray is President of Cost Recovery Works, Inc., a provider of Cost Avoidance and Cost Recovery for America’s leading companies, businesses and governments desiring Superior Returns.
+The author, Al M. Gray was President of Cost Recovery Works, Inc., a provider of Cost Avoidance and Cost Recovery for America’s leading companies, businesses and governments desiring Superior Returns.
+Cost Recovery Works is no longer in business, as of December 31, 2020.

 The Chronicle local government writer who covered the meeting made no mention of my report, which was very kindly received by all of the commissioners.